Coastal Walks in Portugal

 - Rota Vicentina

-- Algarve - Hiking on the Diverse South Coast of Portugal
+- Algarve - Hiking on the Diverse South Coast

 The dramatic Portuguese coastline unfolds from Cabo da Roca to Praia da Adraga, featuring the stunning Pedra de Alvidrar cliffs.
 The Corgo River paths wind through Douro Valley while Serra da Estrela showcases rugged granite landscapes.
 Guided coastal hikes offer spectacular Atlantic views.